 Payday Loan Laws in Mississippi: Legal, Banned, or Capped?

 Payday lending is legal in Mississippi, and the state is one of the most permissive in the country for high-cost short-term credit.
 Under the Mississippi Check Cashers Act (Miss.
-Code Ann. § 75-67-501 and following), a licensed lender can make a “delayed deposit” (payday) loan of up to $500, charge a fee of up to $20 per $100 borrowed on the first $250 and up to $21.95 per $100 on amounts from $251 to $500, hold the borrower’s check for up to 30 days, and is prohibited from rolling over or renewing the loan.
-On a typical two-week loan, those fees translate to an annual percentage rate of roughly 500% or more — legal in Mississippi, but banned outright in many neighboring approaches to the issue.
+Code Ann. § 75-67-501 and following), a licensed lender can make a “delayed deposit” (payday) loan on a check with a face value of up to $500, charge up to $20 per $100 advanced on a check of $250 or less and up to $21.95 per $100 advanced on a check over $250, hold the check for up to 30 days, and is flatly prohibited from renewing or extending the loan.
+On a typical two-week loan those fees work out to an annual percentage rate of roughly 500% or more — legal here, even though a number of other states have effectively banned the product by capping rates at 36%.
+You can read the statute yourself: the regulator publishes the full text of the Mississippi Check Cashers Act.

-The rate cap, loan amount, and term
+The fee cap, loan amount, and term

 Rollovers and renewals are prohibited